henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/9-presetIcons/1-introduction-to-presetIcons/content.md

 # presetIcons

-Presets are collections of rules, shortcuts, variants, preflights and more.
+presetIcons is a  are collections of rules, shortcuts, variants, preflights and more.
 The default preset `presetUno` is a preset that aims to be compatible with other utility-first frameworks like Tailwind CSS.

 By creating a preset you can create a new framework or feature inside UnoCSS and if you want to share it you can release it as a package for others to use.